gpbl/react-day-picker/docs/Modifiers.md

 # Use of modifiers

 Modifiers give you the full control over the appearance and the behavior of the day picker.
-Modifiers are _named functions_ called when rendering the day cells, and they take the day as first argument.
-They return `true` or `false`.
+You use modifiers to implement the day picker logic according to your data.

+Modifiers are _named functions_ called when rendering a day cell.
+They take the day as first argument and return a boolean value.
 For example, those functions are valid modifiers:

 ```js
 function isSunday(day) {